Grave Tributes, Headstones and Memorials

 Expensive fresh or silk flower arrangements are occasionally stolen or removed and placed on other graves.
 The council constantly monitors the situation and routinely talk with the Police about problems.
 Please let Council staff know if you experience such problems.

 Permission is required from the Council before any memorial may be erected, renovated or removed.
 Permission is also necessary for additional inscriptions to be inscribed.
-Copies of the Memorial Application Form can be obtained here.
+Copies of the Memorial Application Form can be downloaded from the Useful Documents section at the bottom of the page.

 The Council has a detailed set of regulations relating to headstones and memorials in its cemeteries and gardens of remembrance.
-Copies of the Memorial Regulations are available here.
+Copies of the Memorial Regulations can be downloaded from the Useful Documents section below.

 Wooden crosses are permitted as temporary grave markers in the New Cemetery, prior to the installation of a permanent memorial.